19hours/sg-statutes/Acts/Road Traffic Act.md

 (2) The rules may —

-(a) provide for the issue of a permit, in respect of a vehicle not registered under this Act that is brought into Singapore from any place outside Singapore (referred to in this section as a foreign vehicle), authorising the keeping and use in Singapore of the vehicle for such period as the Registrar may determine;
+(a) provide for the issue of a permit, in respect of a vehicle not registered under this Act that is brought into Singapore from any place outside Singapore (referred to in this section and section 34D as a foreign vehicle), authorising the keeping and use in Singapore of the vehicle for such period as the Registrar may determine;

+[Act 10 of 2017 wef 20/07/2017]

 (b) prescribe the manner of application for such permit;